emmajanedrews/base-template/_posts/2017-12-27-what-is-the-difference-between-pre-qualification-and-pre-approval.md

 Pre-approval carries much more weight when you’re out shopping for a home.
 It is absolutely critical to be pre-approved before shopping for homes.
 It will save you a lot of heartache and frustration.

-<br>Our next topic will be all about credit, and how important it really is to get you pre-approved.
+Our next topic will be all about credit, and how important it really is to get you pre-approved.
 I hope you’ll join us then!